 Citrus Chicken Marinade Serving Suggestions

-Our favorite way to enjoy this chicken is over Coconut Rice — so good!
-When going this route, we typically throw some veggies on the grill or roast veggies to serve on the side.
+My favorite way to enjoy this chicken is over Coconut Rice—so good!
+I usually add grilled or roasted veggies on the side.

-Another way to serve this: in a big salad!
-Toss some mixed greens with half of the reserved sauce.
-Add diced or thinly sliced chicken, some mandarin or clementine oranges, feta or goat cheese, and candied or toasted sliced almonds or pistachios.
-Drizzle the remaining sauce on top and enjoy!
+Another great option: a big salad!
+Toss mixed greens with half the sauce, then add sliced chicken, mandarin or clementine oranges, feta or goat cheese, and candied or toasted almonds or pistachios.
+Drizzle the rest of the sauce on top and enjoy!

 Quick Tip